nairuzabulhul/R3d-Buck3T/PTS/XL_CheatSheet.md

 > - nmap -script=smb-enum-users 192.168.2.33              | Checks the users that are connected on the session

-> - nmap -script=smb-enum-brute 192.168.3.44   		  | This script will bruteforece the username and passsword of the vulnerable machine
+> - nmap -script=smb-brute 192.168.3.44   		  | This script will bruteforece the username and passsword of the vulnerable machine